nai-kon/PlaySK-Midi-PianoRoll-Image-Converter/README.md

 # Tips

-* Currently, Multi-track midi file is not supported currently.
+* Currently, Multi-track midi file is not supported.
 * Currently, tempo change event during music is not supported
 * The output DPI can be changed.
 If DPI is large, conversion takes a lot of time and RAM.
 The default 300 DPI is recommended.
 * Image is saved as .PNG for efficient file size.